art-suite/art-ery/README.md

 * Declare one or more `pipelines` with `handlers` and `filters`
 * Make client-side `requests` to those pipelines
 * The pipeline takes care of routing the request wherever it needs to go.

+All requests are handled with promises in a (nearly) pure-functional way.
+Each filter and handler returns a NEW request or response, passing the information down the pipeline.
+Since each step of the pipeline is handled as a promise, you can get maximum scalable performance out of node.js.

 ### Pipelines